thesuhas/Competitive-Coding-Solutions/binary-search/unobstructed-buildings.md

 ## Approach

 Traverse `heights` from **right to left**.
 Check if `heights[i]`, i.e., the current building, is the tallest building so far.
-If yes, add `i` to the required list of buildings and also update the height of the tallest bui;ding encountered so far, which is `s`.
+If yes, add `i` to the required list of buildings and also update the height of the tallest building encountered so far, which is `s`.

 **Time Efficiency**: _O(n)_